Need Help Choosing?

 - Proactive customer service

 OnDeck is a hugely prolific online lender.
 Founded back in 2007, OnDeck became one of the first lenders to rely primarily on technology to make their lending decisions.
-With their algorithms, decisions that used to take days or weeks only take minutes.
+With their algorithms, decisions that used to take days or weeks can only take minutes.

-While relying primarily on an algorithm hasn’t worked out as perfectly as everybody has hoped (most of OnDeck’s peers still rely at least partially on human underwriters), OnDeck has been chugging along for nine years now.
+While relying primarily on an algorithm hasn’t worked out as perfectly as everybody has hoped (most of OnDeck’s peers still rely at least partially on human underwriters), OnDeck has been chugging along for 10 years now.
 The company currently offers short term loans and lines of credit to qualified business owners.

 Over the years, reception to the company has been mixed.
 Many analysts praise OnDeck for lending to businesses that banks won’t.
 On the other hand, others have accused the company of opaque advertising and sales practices, and offering a form of financing that can too-easily send a business into a debt spiral.